NaufalPratomo/NaufalPratomo/README.md

 # Hello!
 I'm Muhammad Naufal Pratomo 👋

 <p>
-  I am an <strong>Information Technology</strong> student at the <strong>State Polytechnic of Malang</strong> with a strong passion for web development, specializing in <strong>Back-End Development</strong>.
+  I am an <strong>Information Technology</strong> student at the <strong>State Polytechnic of Malang</strong> with a strong passion for web development.
 I enjoy turning ideas into functional, efficient, and reliable web applications, primarily using PHP and Laravel.
 </p>

 </div>